This is simply an introduction to some of the degree requirements at Bates. For complete requirements, see the college catalog.

 Two General Education concentrations.
 In addition to their major, students successfully complete two general education concentrations, declared at the same time as their major.
 A concentration consists of four courses chosen from a faculty-designed menu that is structured on the basis of a clearly articulated organizing principle.
 These concentrations may also include relevant non-course-based experiences such as significant community service, orchestra, chorus, plays, volunteer work, etc., in lieu of courses.
 Non-course-based experiences, though counting towards a concentration, may not be counted towards the 32 credits needed for graduation.

 Concentrations may be of two basic types: (1) concentrations focusing on a particular issue or topic or area of inquiry (2) concentrations within a single department, program, or major.
-The latter might replace or be in addition to existing secondary concentrations, at the discretion of individual departments or programs.
-All remaining retained secondary concentrations are renamed “minors.”
+The latter might replace or be in addition to existing minors, at the discretion of individual departments or programs.

 Three writing-attentive courses.
 Students successfully complete three writing attentive (“W”) courses, one at the first-year level (WI), one at the sophomore or junior level (WII), and one at the senior level (WIII).
 All First Year Seminar course sections will serve to fulfill the WI requirement.
 All courses fulfilling writing requirements will be identified as such in the College Catalog.